GABAB receptor

 The receptors were first named in 1981 when their distribution in the CNS was determined, which was determined by Norman Bowery and his team using radioactively labelled baclofen.

 Functions

 GABABRs stimulate the opening of K+ channels, specifically GIRKs, which brings the neuron closer to the equilibrium potential of K+.
 This reduces the frequency of action potentials which reduces neurotransmitter release.
-Thus GABAB receptors are inhibitory receptors.
+Thus GABAB receptors are usually considered as inhibitory receptors.

+GABAB receptors can also function as an excitatory receptor and facilitate neurotransmitter release via increasing the activity of CaV2.3 channels.